J-Karthik-palaniappan/platformer/README.md

   * enemy
   * player

-class 'level' takes in the map image and creates the world\n class 'maingame' creates mutliple levels and handles them
+class 'level' takes in the map image and creates the world\
+class 'maingame' creates mutliple levels and handles them